Earl Kilbride, MD, MHA

-When you need a specialized type of surgery, like shoulder arthroscopy and repairs, you need a true specialist like orthopedic surgeon Joel H. Hurt, MD.
-As a shoulder surgery expert, Dr. Hurt regularly performs clavicle fracture repairs, rotator cuff surgery, and other types of shoulder repair and reconstruction with a focus on optimal outcomes for every patient.
-Dr. Hurt has offices in Marble Falls, Austin, and Bastrop, Texas, so call the location nearest you or use the online scheduling tool for an appointment.
+When you need a specialized type of surgery, like shoulder arthroscopy and repairs, you need a true specialist, like the ones at Austin Orthopedic Institute.
+As shoulder surgery experts, our providers regularly perform fracture fixation, rotator cuff repairs, tendon reattachment, and shoulder instabilty surgeries, and other types of shoulder repair and reconstruction with a focus on optimal outcomes for every patient.

-Shoulder arthroscopy is a minimally invasive procedure for diagnosis and treatment of shoulder arthritis, and other conditions that cause shoulder pain.
+A shoulder arthroscopy is a minimally invasive procedure used for diagnosis and treatment of shoulder arthritis, and other conditions that cause shoulder pain.

-In a shoulder arthroscopy, Dr. Hurt creates a tiny incision in your shoulder.
-Through this incision, he places an arthroscope, a thin, lighted tube containing a small camera that sends images to a monitor that Dr. Hurt uses to view the inside of your shoulder joint.
+In a shoulder arthroscopy, your provider creates a tiny incision in your shoulder.
+Through this incision, they will place an arthroscope – a thin, lighted tube containing a small camera – that sends images to a monitor that is then used to view the inside of your shoulder joint.

-Depending on your shoulder issues, Dr. Hurt may also make a few more small incisions.
+Depending on the extent of your shoulder issues, your provider may also make a few more small incisions.
 Small surgical tools will then be placed in the additional incisions, allowing your provider to perform repairs while watching the monitor.

-In some cases, you might need shoulder replacement rather than a less-invasive procedure like shoulder arthroscopy.
-Shoulder arthroscopy is helpful as a diagnostic tool, and it’s an excellent option for minimally invasive shoulder repairs.
-But it does have limits.
+In some cases, you might require shoulder replacement rather than a less-invasive procedure, like shoulder arthroscopy.
+Shoulder arthroscopy is helpful as a diagnostic tool, and it’s an excellent option for minimally invasive shoulder repairs – but it does have limits.

-But if you have shoulder pain and other symptoms because of bone-on-bone arthritis, Dr. Hurt can’t restore cartilage where none exists.
-That’s when shoulder joint replacement might be the best option to ease your symptoms long term.
+However, if you have shoulder pain and other symptoms because of bone-on-bone arthritis, your provider cannot restore cartilage where none exists.
+Shoulder joint replacement might be the best option to ease your symptoms long term.

-After shoulder arthroscopy, Dr. Hurt gives you recovery instructions specific to your procedure and issue.
+After shoulder arthroscopy, we provide you with recovery instructions specific to your procedure and issue.
 Shoulder arthroscopy offers a faster recovery than full joint replacement, but it can still take anywhere from a few weeks to several months to recover fully.